Extensions

 shell: wsl

-Other possible values for the shell parameter are:
+Possible values for the shell

-Note that Windows cmd doesn't work with multiline inline code.
+doesn't work with multiline inline code.

 Bash pipes